Get Schooled

 Reach out

 After you have your list, see if there are people in your network who may know someone in the field or job you are interested in and ask them to connect you.
 If someone in your network is able to refer you, great!
 If not, you might need to reach out to someone you don’t know.
-You can reach out to people either through LinkedIn or by sending them a professional email.
+You can reach out to people either through LinkedIn or by sending them an email.
 It’s important to note again that being prepared matters!
-Once you’ve secured an interview with someone, do your research on them– their specific position, the company they work for, any relevant awards or achievements, and more.
+Once you’ve secured an interview with someone, do your research on them–their specific position, the company they work for, any of their relevant awards or achievements, and more.
 This can make your interview with them more efficient, while showing your interviewee you took the time to come prepared.

 Once you schedule your interview, it's time to prepare your questions.
 Depending on how long you have, you may not be able to get through all of your questions, so be sure to ask the ones you want answered most at the beginning of the conversation, and save the rest to ask later if there’s time.